matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 - Optional: add info which will be displayed at the top of the document page.
 - Optional: add `nav: true` into the Front Matter if you would like to display a mini contents menu at the top of the page (like this page).
 - You can use any Markdown in the page content area.
-- To include a pattern in the document page you must first `assign` the `pattern_url` then include the pattern block - you can repeat this process to include multiple patterns on the page.
+- To include a pattern in the document page you must include the pattern block and specify a `url` variable in the include.
+By repeating this process you can include multiple patterns on the page.
 See the sample below taken from the `button.md` file.
 - Note that the [pattern controls](#uploading-patterns) and maturity are set in the pattern file.

 ><i class="icon red" data-icon="info"></i>The contents menu will automatically generate a table of contents based on any `h1` items on the page.